saltstack/salt/.github/ISSUE_TEMPLATE/tech-debt.md

 ---
-name: tech-debt.md
+name: Tech Debt
-about: Issue is related to tech debt
+about: Issue is related to tech debt.
+This includes compatibility changes for newer versions of software and OSes that salt interacts with.
 title: "[TECH DEBT]"
 labels: tech-debt
 assignees: ''